Joey Meneses Player Props: Nationals vs. Mets

 Joey Meneses At The Plate

+- He has gone deep in one of 21 games, and in 1.1% of his plate appearances.

-- In six games this year, Meneses has picked up an RBI, with more than one RBI once.
+- In seven games this year (33.3%), Meneses has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in six games this year (30.0%), but has had no multi-run games.
+- He has scored in six of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.